Policy: Preventing and Addressing Discrimination and Harassment

 BACK TO TOP

-The University will not tolerate discrimination or harassment in the workplace, academic setting or in its programs or activities based on age, color, disability, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information.
-This Policy is intended to be consistent with applicable federal and state laws and state and University policies.
-The Office of Equal Opportunity Programs is responsible for enforcing this Policy on behalf of the University and has complaint procedures available to do so.
+The University will not tolerate discrimination or harassment in the workplace, academic setting or in its programs or activities based on age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, or family medical or genetic information.
+This policy is intended to be consistent with applicable federal and state laws and state and University policies.
+The Office of Equal Opportunity Programs is responsible for enforcing this policy on behalf of the University and has complaint procedures available to do so.